pmacinec/fake-news-datasets/README.md

 List of all processed datasets with simple comparison is stored in [datasets/README.md](./datasets/README.md) file.

 All datasets analyses are stored in [datasets/](./datasets/) folder.
 Each dataset has its own folder with simple description in README file and jupyter notebook (also can include different files, e.g. data itself).

+### Adding new dataset

+When adding new dataset, please follow these steps:

+1. Call `./scripts/create_structure.sh {name}` script with name argument supplied in `snake_case` format (e.g. `fake_news_detection_kaggle`).
+This script will create needed folders and files in `datasets/{name}` folder.
+1. Add data into `datasets/{name}/data` directory.
+1. Update `datasets/{name}/README.md` file to provide link, potential tasks, description and attributes descriptions.
+Please, follow template file structure.
+1. Update `datasets/{name}/{name}.ipynb` file with analysis of the dataset.
+Please, follow template file structure.
+1. Add dataset and details into table of datasets in `datasets/README.md` file (please, follow the alphabetical order).